Kefir is a fermented milk drink containing kefir grains. There are several possible health benefits to drinking kefir, but many claims lack evidence.

-Once the milk has thickened and has a tangy taste, strain the kefir into a storage container.
-Cover tightly and store for up to 1 week.
+- Once the liquid has thickened, pour it through the mesh strainer into a sterile storage container.
+Cover tightly and store for up to 1 week in the refrigerator.

 How to use kefir

-While people who are lactose intolerant may be able to drink kefir without symptoms, others with a milk allergy should not consume kefir made from dairy milk, as it can cause an allergic reaction.
+While people who are lactose intolerant may be able to drink some kefir without symptoms, they should be careful to avoid drinking too much.
+People with milk allergies should avoid kefir unless it contains nondairy milk.

 People with diabetes should be careful to read the label and stick to plain varieties without added sugar.

 Kefir, yogurt, and buttermilk are all types of fermented dairy products.
 However, they have slightly different properties.

 Kefir and yogurt are very similar, as they both consist of milk fermented with beneficial bacteria.
 They have similar nutritional profiles, are relatively low in fat, and are a source of protein.
 It is also possible to make both with dairy-free milk alternatives, and people can use them in foods in similar ways.

 Buttermilk is different from yogurt and kefir.
 It is a thin liquid that occurs as a byproduct of churning butter.
 Some buttermilk contains live cultures, but not all.
 It contains mostly water, lactose, and casein, which is a type of protein in milk.